A Smartphone Reality Check

 Use Your Phone

-But no one, apparently, wanted to engage with an interactive display that challenged them to push their smartphone capabilities -- even a little bit.
+But no one, apparently, wants to engage with an interactive display that challenges them to push their smartphone capabilities -- even a little bit.

 Facebook and Instagram, yes.
 Interacting with a display for fabulous prizes -- okay, worthless ephemera -- not worth the trouble.